top of page

 With guidance from our DOH policy team and the DOH Contracts office we followed related RCWs and chose consultants who were vetted and had existing contracts with the Department of Enterprise Services (DES) Statewide Contracts program.
 We read through their scope statements to select 4 to interview and ultimately selected a vendor that is also a small women owned business.

-Will Greene work with growers and Tribes?
+Will Greene Work with Growers and Tribes?

 Yes.
 They will reach out directly.
 If you have not seen the proviso language, it is here: